khojwar/khojwar/README.md

 ### Hi there 👋

 I'm Tika Ram Khojwar, a front-end developer currently studying for a Master's degree in Computer Information Systems (MCIS) at Nepal College of Information Technology (NCIT) in Kathmandu which is affiliated with Pokhara University.
+I have also good knowledge of ML/DL architectures, libraries and frameworks.
+I am currently working in NLP using DL as a college thesis.

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning Reactjs, Nextjs